A "spirited" spoof of win-big-cash vanity poetry contests

 Do join me, friend; come watch the show.

-I'm bound to win, they have my dough.
+I'm bound to win, I've paid them dough.

-Emcees for The Quill hushed all to be still
+Emcees for The Quill bode all to be still

 as poets prepared to engage.